raulghiurau/junia/_posts/2020-02-12-5-ways-to-start-getting-found-on-google-search.md

 Search engine optimization is a long game play.

 We've all been there.
 We have a product or service to offer the world and want those that need it to find us.
-If you havent been there than this post is for you
+If you haven't been there than this post is for you

 ### Be the subject matter expert

 Everyone wants to talk to a knowledgeable person.
 We want to know accurate information because we don't want to waste our time.

 ### Create consistent content